President Patricia McGuire

 President McGuire has received honorary degrees from Georgetown University, Howard University, the College of New Rochelle, Liverpool Hope University, Mt.
 Aloysius College and the College of St. Elizabeth.

+In 2016, the TIAA Institute honored President McGuire with the Hesburgh Award for Leadership Excellence.
 In 2015, the Carnegie Corporation honored President McGuire with the Carnegie Award for Academic Leadership, an award recognizes vision and commitment to excellence and equity in undergraduate education.
 In 2012, the National Association of Independent Colleges and Universities recognized President McGuire’s leadership in higher education with the Henry Paley Award.
 In 2007, the Greater Washington Board of Trade named President McGuire the “Leader of the Years,” the top business honor for this regional chamber of commerce.
 The Washington Business Journal included President McGuire among that publications list of “Women Who Mean Business.”
 Washingtonian magazine has named her among the “150 Most Powerful People in Washington” and the “100 Most Powerful Women of Washington.”
 She has also received honors and awards from the Washington Business Journal, D.C.College Access Program, Gallaudet University, Georgetown University Law Center, and other civic and educational organizations.

 President McGuire writes and speaks on a wide variety of topics concerning higher education, women and Catholic education, and her articles have appeared in The Wall Street Journal, The Washington Post, The Baltimore Sun, Current Issues in Catholic Higher Education, and a wide variety of other publications.